julkue/form-components/src/docs/index.md

 ## Getting Started

-After you've embedded the components you want to use (including their CSS files), you need to initialize them.
+After you've installed the components, you need to load and initialize them.
 Create a new class instance of the exported class.
 In case you'd like to dynamically initialize instances, you can use the also exported `selector` string to determine if a component exists.

 For example when using Webpack with ES6: